AJAntwi/Udacity-Project4/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/AJAntwi/Udacity-Project4/tree/main.svg?style=shield)](https://dl.circleci.com/status-badge/redirect/gh/AJAntwi/Udacity-Project4/tree/main)

 # Udacity-Project4
-Project 4 of the Udacity Coud DevOps program
+_Project 4 of the Udacity Coud DevOps program_

 # Project Overview

-In this project, we applied the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+In this project, I applied the skills I have acquired in this course to operationalize a Machine Learning Microservice API.

-We were given a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+I was given a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on the data source site.
 This project tests your ability to operationalize a Python flask app—in a provided file, app.py—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks
 The project goal is to operationalize this working, machine learning microservice using kubernetes, which is an open-source system for automating the management of containerized applications.
-In this project you will:
+In this project I will:

-* Test your project code using linting
+* Test my project code using linting
 * Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+* Deploy my containerized application using Docker and make a prediction
 * Improve the log statements in the source code for this application
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested
+* Upload a complete Github repo with CircleCI to indicate that my code has been tested

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).